-~ [Updated from November, 2010.]
-A trip to the toy store the other day to lurk for miniature garden ideas instigated a trip to the video store to rent the latest fairy movie from Disney, Tinkerbell and the Great Fairy Rescue.
-It’s all in a day’s work here at America’s Favorite Miniature Garden Center.
+So, a trip to the toy store the other day to lurk for miniature garden ideas instigated a trip to the video store to rent the latest fairy movie from Disney: Tinkerbell and the Great Fairy Rescue.
+(Ya, a VIDEO STORE.
+I told you I’ve been doing this for awhile!)
+It’s all in a day’s work here at America’s Favorite Miniature Garden Center, building this new hobby.

-You bet I watched it – and no, I don’t have children, nor do I have a child in my life that I could borrow for the excuse to watch it.
+And, you bet I watched it – and no, I don’t have children.
+And nor do I have a child in my life that I could use for the excuse to watch it.
 I just did.

-Now this is the kind of invaluable market research that is part of my job as leader of the hobby, researcher of everything mini garden and owner of the world’s only Miniature Garden Center dedicated to gardening in miniature.
-It’s this is the level of sacrifice…
+Now this is the kind of invaluable market research that is part of my job as leader of the Gardening in Miniature hobby, researcher of everything mini garden, and owner of the world’s only Miniature Garden Center dedicated to gardening in miniature.

 Fairy Origins and Lore via Disney

 – Each time a baby laughs for the very first time, a fairy is born.
 This is called their Arrival Day, similar to our Birthdays.
 Wait.
+What was that?
 Did I hear a giggle?

 – The fairies help to put the hibernating animals to sleep in the fall or to wake them up in the spring.
 I wish they could do that for me when I can’t sleep at night.
 Oh, and they also take care of wounded animals everywhere.